RTEMS/rtems-docs/eng/req/items.rst

 Action Requirement Transition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This set of attributes defines the transition from all state variations of the set of pre-conditions to states of post-conditions through an action in an action requirement.
+This set of attributes defines the transition from multiple sets of states of pre-conditions to a set of states of post-conditions through an action in an action requirement.
+The ability to specify multiple sets of states of pre-conditions which result in a common set of post-conditions may allow a more compact specification of the transition map.
+For example, let us suppose you want to specify the action of a function with a pointer parameter.
+The function performs an early check that the pointer is NULL and in this case returns an error code.
+The pointer condition dominates the action outcome if the pointer is NULL.
+Other pre-condition states can be simply set to ``all`` for this transition.
 All explicit attributes shall be specified.
 The explicit attributes for this type are:

 enabled-by